 Career Connect

-We continue our National Careers Week and International Women’s Day profiles with Amnah Vicars who is a Careers Adviser within our Liverpool youth team.
+For National Careers Week and International Women’s Day we spoke with Amnah Vicars, who is a Careers Adviser within our Liverpool youth team.
 Amnah discusses her passion for helping young people overcome barriers, and the importance of mentoring the next generation of female Careers Advisers.

 A photo of Amnah VicarsHow long have you been at Career Connect?